Species (film): Plot

-During the SETI program, Earth's scientists send out transmissions (shown to be the Arecibo message) with information about Earth and its inhabitants, DNA structure, etc., in hopes of finding life beyond Earth.
-They then receive transmissions from an alien source on how to create endless fuel effortlessly.
-Therefore, the scientists assume that this is a friendly alien species.
-From a second alien transmission, the scientists receive information about an alien DNA along with instructions on how to splice it with human DNA.
-A government team led by Xavier Fitch goes forward with the genetic experiment attempting to induce a female, under the (later proved to be mistaken) assumption that a female would have "more docile and controllable" traits.
-One of the hundred experimental ova produces a girl named Sil, who looks like a normal human but develops into a 12-year-old in 3 months.
+During the SETI program, Earth's scientists send out transmissions, such as the Arecibo message, with information about Earth and its inhabitants in the hopes of finding life beyond Earth.
+After receiving transmissions from an alien source on how to create limitless fuel and an alien DNA sample with instructions on how to splice it with that of humans, the scientists assume the aliens are friendly.
+Inspired by the second transmission, a government team led by Xavier Fitch commissions a genetic experiment meant to create a female alien/human hybrid organism under the belief that she would have "more docile and controllable" traits.
+They eventually produce a girl codenamed "Sil", who initially resembles a normal human and develops into a 12-year-old in three months.

-Sil's violent outbursts during sleep make the scientists consider her a threat.
-One day they try to kill her using cyanide gas, but she breaks out of her containment cell and escapes.
-The government assembles a team composed of anthropologist Dr. Stephen Arden, molecular biologist Dr. Laura Baker, "empath" Dan Smithson and mercenary Preston "Press" Lennox to track and destroy Sil.
-Sil matures rapidly into an adult in her early twenties and makes her way to Los Angeles.
-Her body strength, regenerative ability and intelligence make tracking her extremely difficult.
-The scientists fear she may mate with human males and produce offspring that could eventually eliminate the human race.
-Sil is intent on producing offspring as soon as possible, and kills several people to prevent them from notifying the authorities or simply to use their clothing.
+Due to her violent outbursts while she is sleeping, the scientists deem her dangerous and prepare to kill her using cyanide gas, but she breaks out of her containment cell and escapes.
+Fearing she will mate with human males and produce offspring that will eventually exterminate the human race, the government assembles a team consisting of anthropologist Dr. Stephen Arden, molecular biologist Dr. Laura Baker, "empath" Dan Smithson, and black ops mercenary Preston "Press" Lennox to track and kill Sil.
+Using her superhuman strength, intelligence and regenerative capability to evade capture, Sil matures rapidly into her early twenties and travels to Los Angeles, where she kills several people to prevent them from alerting authorities and disguises herself.